-Approximately 35 million male population and 21 million female populations suffer from hair loss worldwide.
+Approximately 35 million of males and 21 million of females suffer from hair loss worldwide.
 The frequency of hair loss increases as age advances.
 Conventional hair loss treatments include minoxidil, finasteride, hair transplants, and the use of camouflaging hair products.

-In recent years, herbal alternatives such as stinging nettle for hair loss to hair loss treatment have become more popular due to their accessibility, affordability, and sustainability.
-But do they actually work, or are you just wasting your time?
+In recent years, one herbal alternative has become more popular.
+Stinging nettle for hair loss is being considered by more and more people due to its accessibility, affordability, and sustainability.
+But does it actually work, or are you just wasting your time?

 What causes hair loss?

 There are many reasons why you could be experiencing hair loss.
 Below are some of the medical conditions that can explain why you are suddenly losing hair:

 Androgenetic alopecia is the most common form of hair loss among men and women.
 This may involve frontal, bitemporal, and crown regions of the scalp in males and the crown region of the scalp in females.

 Androgenetic alopecia arises due to the exaggerated response of hair follicles to androgens leading to miniaturization of the hair follicles.

 Alopecia areata is characterized by autoimmune-mediated damage of the hair follicles manifesting as round bald patches on the scalp and/or beard.